KDE/ktexteditorpreviewplugin/README.md

 While it can be used already and should stay usable all the time, there is no support or guarantee on anything yet.

-The API of the preview sub-plugins, features and UI are still up for discussion.
+The features and UI are still up for discussion.
 What would *you* like to see?